tpank/hpc1819/Assignment_2/report.md

 `real*real+imag*imag < LOWER_THRESHOLD * LOWER_THRESHOLD`

 In addition taking a local copy of the item_done array which in this code is called **finished** is helpful to the performance because access to the global variables is expensive in terms of performance.

+The file writing occurs in parallel to the computing threads using the algorithm for in-order-output proposed in the lectures.